Extension Logo

 • Inspect tops and undersides of leaves for insects, webbing, holes and eggs.

-• Examine leaves that are discolored as this may be evidence of a pest problem.
+• Examine discolored leaves as this may be evidence of a pest problem.

 • A ten-power hand magnifying lens is helpful when looking for pests.
 There are also magnifier apps for smartphones.

-• Watch for honeydew, a shiny, sticky substance made by aphids, mealybugs and scale insects found on the upper surface of leaves as well as on tabletops and other items around and under the plant.
+• Watch for honeydew, a shiny, sticky substance made by aphids, mealybugs and scale insects found on the upper surface of leaves, and on tabletops and other items around and under the plant.

-• Check plant containers for signs of pests along edges, rims, the bottom of pots, saucers, and crevices.
+• Check plant containers for signs of pests along edges, rims, and crevices and on the bottom of pots and saucers.
 Remove if found.

 • Isolate newly acquired plants for one to two weeks to allow any possible pest problems to become visible.